mavlink/mavlink-devguide/en/README.md

 If directed by the development team, issues may be raised on [Github here](https://github.com/mavlink/mavlink/issues).

+## Contributing

+The [Contributing Guide](contributing/contributing.md) explains the contribution model and the main areas where you can help.

 ## License

 MAVLink is licensed under the terms of the Lesser General Public License (version 3) of the Free Software Foundation (LGPLv3).
 The C-language version of MAVLink is a header-only library which is generated as MIT-licensed code.
 MAVLink can therefore be used without limits in any closed-source application without publishing the source code of the closed-source application.
 See the [COPYING](https://github.com/mavlink/mavlink/blob/master/COPYING) file for more information.